Travel tech: The best smart luggage for frequent flyers

 Due to recent security restrictions that ban lithium ion batteries in the hold, it is important your case of choice has a removable battery.
 Most brands have already taken this into consideration and it is less of a concern if you are using your case as cabin baggage (or flying private).
 Scroll down for our edit of the new smart cases worth investing in.

 Possibly the best known purveyor of smart cases, Away prides itself on offering stylish and practical solutions for those constantly on the go.
 The case itself features two compartments to divide clothes from shoes and toiletries and an ‘unbreakable’ outer shell to keep everything safe.
 A USB port at the handle base connects to an ejectable battery that holds enough power to charge a smartphone five times while a TSA-approved combination lock ensures your valuables are going nowhere.
-All Away cases are also designed to fit neatly inside each other so once you’re unpacked they won’t take up unnecessary space.
+All Away cases are also designed to fit neatly inside each other so once you’re unpacked they won’t take up unnecessary space and for summer 2018 the brand has introduced two new limited edition colours - Coast (pictured, inspired by the Adriatic Sea, and Lavender, based on the hue of the blooms in Hvar.

 The product of a hugely successful Kickstarter campaign, Barracuda cases feature an innovative collapsible design that means they take up far less storage space when not in use than traditional hard cases.
 A clever rotating ‘halo’ handle also makes them easy to travel with and features a fold down laptop tray with integrated cup holders to make working on the go hassle-free.
 Barracuda’s cases also come with a 10,000 mAh battery for device charging and can be upgraded with a location tracker to help find lost luggage and a carousel proximity sensor.